- Our Work

 Equity seems to be the “it” term of the day when it comes to student success and college completion.
 You’d be hard pressed to find an institutional strategic plan or statewide task force report focused on increasing postsecondary attainment that doesn’t reference a commitment to equity, or its oft used counterparts, diversity and inclusion.

-Everyone’s talking about equity, apparently most stakeholders have embraced it—but equity can, and does, mean different things to different people.
-Unless we are clear about how we define equity within the context of post-high school attainment, it can become a catch-all phrase that includes everything but the proverbial kitchen sink.
-In fact, some might argue that the term is indeed in vogue, but is already overused without the requisite mechanisms in place to hold people accountable for their claims.
+Everyone’s saying it, apparently most stakeholders have embraced it – but equity can, and does, mean different things to different people.
+Unless we are clear about how we define equity within the context of postsecondary attainment, it can become a catch-all phrase that includes everything but the proverbial kitchen sink.
+In fact, some might argue that the term is indeed in vogue, but is already too overused without the requisite mechanisms in place to hold people accountable for their claims.

 When it comes to equity, it’s still important to focus on race and ethnicity when examining access to and completion of high-quality post-high school credentials.
 At Lumina Foundation, our Equity Imperative highlights the importance of addressing issues of racial justice and fairness as we work to correct systemic disparities by redesigning the higher education system to ensure that all Americans have a shot at success.